King John I of England 1167-1216

 The best way to describe these four boys is that each one represents one of the houses of Hogwarts: Richard (aka the Lion Heart) was obviously Gryffindor material, Henry Jr, who was often aloof and only cared about jousting, was clearly a Hufflepuff, Geoffrey, the cold and calculating, was certainly Ravenclaw bound, and little John was the creepy kid in the corner, biding his time – a perfect Slytherin candidate.

-King Henry chose the youngest, Prince John as his successor, but the other three weren’t too happy about this.
+King Henry chose the youngest, Prince John, as his successor, but the other three weren’t too happy about this.
 Eleanor encouraged the three oldest boys: Henry, Richard, and Geoffrey to rebel against their father (presumably because he refused to put the toilet seat down).
 Henry had his queen imprisoned for her treachery.

 Meanwhile, Henry was macking on the French King (Louis VII)’s daughter, Princess Alys, who was betrothed to his son Richard btw.
 What’s more is that Philip Augustus (the future King of France) was actually Eleanor’s son from her previous marriage, Louis #7.
 Talk about the making of a good soap opera.

-This family quarrel nearly divided the country in fourths until Lil Henry got sick and died, and Geoffrey was trampled during a jousting accident.
+This family quarrel nearly divided the country in fourths until Lil Henry got sick and died, and Geoffrey was trampled during an unfortunate jousting accident.
 Richard continued his mud slinging campaign against his own dad, even joining up with Philip Augustus of France (his half brother), just to piss off his old man.
 This ludicrous conflict cost the barons and nobles of the country vast amounts of wealth, but no one really wanted to pull a Dr. Phil and tell them to get over it, at the cost of losing their head.

 Eventually Henry gave in to the incessant nagging of Richard and said ‘Fine!’ and then promptly croaked.